stclib/STC/README.md

 Motivation
 ----------

 The aim of this project was to create a small **Standard Container Library for the C99 language**.
-I suspect that most other attempts at this has failed because it did not meet one or several of the following requirements: I believe a standard container library should ..
+It should
 - be easy to use, have intuitive naming and consistency across the library.
 - be type safe.
 Have minimal usage of casting and void* pointers.
 - be highly efficient.
 Both in speed and memory usage.